 - If the headache is caused by a head trauma

 - Change in personality

-There is a large possibility that children can outgrow the occurrence of headaches.
+There is a large possibility that children could outgrow the occurrence of headaches.
 However, this is dependent on the type of headache.
-It has been studies that boys will mostly outgrow migraines by the time they are preteens.
-However, girls might continue having headaches later in life due to hormonal changes.
+It has been studied that boys will mostly outgrow migraines by the time they are preteens; however, girls might continue having headaches later in life due to hormonal changes.